 The cover letter must contain: 1) manuscript title; 2) a statement that the paper is original and neither the manuscript nor any part of its content was published previously in print form or electronically, and are not under consideration by any other journal or electronic medium; 3) a statement certifying that all authors approved the manuscript being submitted; 4) a statement that there is no conflict of interest (financial, personal or institutional) associated with the information and results disclosed in the manuscript; and 5) information about the manuscript relevance; the authors must indicate the suitability of the manuscript within the scope of the RBCS, and highlight the problem, hypothesis, objectives, and to emphasize the main findings and why they are significant to increasing Soil Science knowledge.

 The title page must contain the manuscript title, authors names without abbreviation and without an academic degree.
 Present the current authors’ affiliation addresses below the names, indicating without abbreviation and translation the Institution (University, Institute, Research Center, etc.), Department, Graduate Program, City, State, and Country.
 Link all affiliations with their respective authors using a superscript number in parentheses immediately after the author’s name and in front of the institutional address.
+It is necessary to mark the author correspondent with an asterisk and indicate his/her email and cell phone number.
 Present a short and concise description of the individual contribution of each author to conception and design of the study, the contribution should be linked to the authors’ names using superscript letters in parentheses.
 The author contributions will be published in the final manuscript.
 Acknowledgements to individuals who provided help during the research (e.g., providing language help, writing assistance, or proof reading the article, etc.) and to public or private organizations/institutions which provided financial or logistical support to conduct the study.

 The main document must contain title, highlights, abstract, introduction, material and methods, results, discussion, conclusions, and references.